griffey13/PathFinding/README.md

     -  Perform calculations to determine if going from _start_ to _neighbor_ having the current node as its parent node in the path is more optimal than the path that has been calculated so far for _neighbor_.
 If so, the information for _neighbor_ is updated:
           -  Its new _g(h)_ is easily calculated knowing the definitve g-score of _current_ and _neighbor_ is adjacent to _current_.
           -  Its new _f(h)_ is easily calculated since the h-score is fixed.
-          - The _cameFrom_ list is updated by updating or creating the key `neighbor` with the value `current`.
+          - The _cameFrom_ list is updated by updating or creating the key _neighbor_ with the value _current_.
 This method to only keep the _parent_ of each node and reconstructing the path backwards is better than keeping all the partial paths: it saves memory, and the reconstruction algorithm is linear, so it is fast and suitable for **Real Time Systems**.
 - Iterate on the process until reaching the _Target_ position

 Input to the Algorithm
 ------------
 1. **Battlefield Map**
-    -  A binary map of N x N fields, where each field represents a position on the battlefield
+    -  A binary map of N x N fields, where each field represents a position on the battlefield.
+        - **Note:** The current implementation allows for a binary map of N X M fields.
     -  Each position is either:
           - **Ground Terrain:** Occupiable by a single battle unit.
           - **Elevated Terrain:** Unreachable by battle units.